Train prices can make your eyes water but these tips will save you a few quid (at the very least).

 ---|---|---|---|---|

-Virgin East Coast | £0 fees | Free to collect, £1 if no collection machine, otherwise £6.40 special delivery | No fees.
-Sells most operators tickets. | |
+LNER | £0 fees | Free to collect, £1 if no collection machine, otherwise £6.40 special delivery | No fees on all trains, basically the best of the bunch so use these for 99.9% of the time. | |

-East Midlands Trains | £0 Booking Fees | Free to collect, £6 special delivery | No fees.
+East Midlands Railways | £0 Booking Fees | Free to collect, £6 special delivery | No fees.
 Does sell other train operators tickets but not all locations covered. | |

-RedSpottedHanky | £1 per booking | Free to collect, £1 if no collection machine, otherwise £10 special delivery | You can use Tesco Clubcard Vouchers to double up their value | |
+RedSpottedHanky | £0 booking fees. | Free to collect, £1 if no collection machine, otherwise £10 special delivery | You can use Tesco Clubcard Vouchers to double up their value | |

-TheTrainLine | 75p per ticket (up to £30) £1.50 per ticket (£30+) + 2% credit card | Free to collect, Free Postage or £7.50 special delivery | Their tools like the ‘best fare finder‘ are useful however generally you’re better off buying elsewhere | |
+TrainLine | £0.25-£1.50 per ticket + 2% credit card | Free to collect or use the ticket option, £2.50 Postage or £7.50 special delivery. | Their tools like the ‘best fare finder‘ are useful however generally you’re better off buying elsewhere | |

-RailEasy | £2.50 per booking + 4.5% credit card | Free to collect, £1.50 postage or £7.50 special delivery | Due to the fees their are better places to buy | |
+RailEasy | £2.50 per booking + 4.5% credit card | Free to collect, £1.50 postage or £7.50 special delivery | Due to the fees there are better places to buy | |

-National Rail | N/A | N/A | N/A | They don’t sell tickets but they do list fares and they do link through to train operator websites (most don’t charge fees) |
+National Rail | N/A / £0 | N/A | N/A | They don’t sell tickets but they do list fares and they do link through to train operator websites (most don’t charge fees) |

-Don’t use trains at all – use car sharing schemes etc
+Don’t use trains at all – use car-sharing schemes etc

 Travel often?
 Season ticket time